oroinc/documentation/commerce/user_guide/shipping/configuration/shipping_rules.rst

 To create a shipping rule:

-1. Ensure that the integrations for the shipping methods that you plan to use (UPS, Flat Rate, etc.) are already configured.
+1. Ensure that the integrations for the shipping methods that you plan to use (UPS, FedEx, Flat Rate, etc.) are already configured.
 For more information on shipping method integrations and how to configure them, see :ref:`Shipping Method Integration <sys--integrations--manage-integrations--ups--flat-rate>`.

 2. In the main menu, navigate to **System > Shipping Rules**.
 The list of shipping rules opens.